 Having a cheap violin will make an already-difficult skill even more difficult to learn and will cause persistent frustration in your practice.
 Your violin will refuse to be in tune, the angle and placement of the strings will be off, the tone of the instrument will be squeaky and unappealing, and the tuners will likely bend and break.

-This year has seen a flood of cheap, factory-made violins from China, priced impossibly low.
+The Internet if flooded with cheap, factory-made violins from China, priced impossibly low.
 This low price point makes a $400 violin seem like a bad deal, but this is actually a reasonable price for a student violin made from good-quality wood with a fitted bridge, fitted pegs, etc.

 How can you tell the difference between a quality fractional-sized or full-sized violin and a substandard "violin-shaped object," or "VSO"?